 1) Identify the Coping Strategy of the Victim Mindset

 Our first step on this journey is to identify the coping strategies.
 Read the nine main unhealthy coping strategies’ descriptions and find those you use.
-If there is a favorite, this is likely your main strategy.
+If there is a favorite, this is likely your primary strategy.

 2) Find How this Strategy Fits with Our Personality